Ruby jewelry | July Birthstone

 You can clean July birthstone jewelry with mild soap and warm water.
 You can also use steam or ultrasonic cleaning.
 Speak to a KAY associate to take advantage of KAY's free jewelry cleaning services.

 KAY carries many unique ruby birthstone styles, from necklaces and bracelets to earrings and more.
 Browse our collection of July birthstone jewelry online or in-store at a KAY near you.

-Shop Birthstones by Month
+Explore Birthstones by Month